 Multicultural Student Life has been an integral part of the university for over 40 years and stands as a testament to the university’s commitment to diversity and appreciation of differences in its student, faculty, and staff populations.

 Join the Multicultural Mentoring Program (MMP)

-“Honestly MSL has really opened up opportunities for me to explore and take part in conversations and communities that I don’t find anywhere else on campus,” says Ben Chumney, MMP mentor and diversity educator.
-“Through my time with MMP and Diversity Educators, I have met many incredible people and had the opportunity to engage in dialogue across campus about things that are important to me, especially relating to social justice and diversity & inclusivity.
-MSL has given me hope for change in our campus community through all of its members, the organizations they foster, and the programs they hold.
-It is by far my favorite place on campus and I always know I have a second home in their office!”
+“Honestly MSL has really opened up opportunities for me to explore and take part in conversations and communities that I don’t find anywhere else on campus,” says Ben Chumney, MMP mentor and Diversity Educator.
+“Through my time with MMP and Diversity Educators, I have met many incredible people and had the opportunity to engage in dialogue across campus about things that are important to me, especially relating to social justice, diversity & inclusivity.
+MSL has given me hope for change in our campus community through all its members, the organizations they foster, and the programs they hold.
+It is by far my favorite place on campus, and I always know I have a second home in their office!”

 Multicultural Student Life has multiple educational opportunities to learn more about diversity, equity, identity, and inclusion.
 Diversity Educators are a student group that leads peer-to-peer workshops on identity exploration, navigating difficult dialogue, community building, diversity, equity, and inclusion.
 These student leaders are selected through an interview process and take a semester-long training course, PSYC 382.
 All that are interested are encouraged to apply!